redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_create.md

 # Create an artifact with the specified type
 rhoas service-registry artifact create --type=JSON my-artifact.json

+# Create an artifact from a URL, dowloaded by the CLI:
+rhoas service-registry artifact create https://raw.githubusercontent.com/OAI/OpenAPI-Specification/main/examples/v3.0/petstore.json

+# Create an artifact from a URL, dowloaded by the Service Registry server:
+rhoas service-registry artifact create --download-on-server https://raw.githubusercontent.com/OAI/OpenAPI-Specification/main/examples/v3.0/petstore.json

 ```

 ### Options

 ```
       --artifact-id string            ID of the artifact
-      --description string   Custom description of the artifact --file string          File location of the artifact -g, --group string         Artifact group (default "default") --instance-id string   ID of the Service Registry instance to be used (by default, uses the currently selected instance)
+      --description string            Custom description of the artifact --download-on-server            If enabled, artifact created by providing a URL will be downloaded on the server --file string                   File location of the artifact -g, --group string                  Artifact group (default "default") --instance-id string            ID of the Service Registry instance to be used (by default, uses the currently selected instance)
-      --name string          Custom name of the artifact -o, --output string        Output format (json, yaml, yml) (default "json") -t, --type string          Type of artifact.
-Choose from: AVRO, PROTOBUF, JSON, OPENAPI, ASYNCAPI, GRAPHQL, KCONNECT, WSDL, XSD, XML
+      --name string                   Custom name of the artifact -o, --output string                 Output format (json, yaml, yml) (default "json") -r, --reference stringArray         One or multiple artifact reference records in the format "<reference name>=<group>:<artifactId>:<version>".
+When referencing an artifact from the default group and/or with the latest version, these parts may be left empty.
+      --reference-separators string   Specify alternative separator characters when specifying reference records for an artifact.
+Two distinct characters in order are required. (default "=:")
+  -t, --type string                   Type of artifact.
+Run "rhoas service-registry artifact types" to get a list.
       --version string                Custom version of the artifact (for example 1.0.0)
 ```

 ### Options inherited from parent commands